infinum/android-sentinel/README.md

 - `XML`
 - `HTML`

+## Requirements

+This plugin has been written in Kotlin but works both inside Kotlin and Java projects.
+Minimum required API level to use _Sentinel_ is *21* known as [Android 5.0, Lollipop](https://www.android.com/versions/lollipop-5-0/).
+_Sentinel_ is built with and for AndroidX projects.

 ## Contributing

 Feedback and code contributions are very much welcome.
 Just make a pull request with a short description of your changes.
 By making contributions to this project you give permission for your code to be used under the same [license](LICENSE).
 For easier developing a `sample` application with proper implementations is provided.
 It is also recommended to change `build.debug` property in `build.properties` to toggle dependency substitution in project level `build.gradle`.
 If you wish to add a new specific dependency wrapper tool, create a new module and set it up like the ones already provided.
 Then create a pull request.

 ## License